angular/angular-ja/adev-ja/src/content/guide/di/hierarchical-dependency-injection.en.md

 It gets those villains from a `VillainsService`.

 If you provide `VillainsService` in the root `AppModule`, it will make `VillainsService` visible everywhere in the application.
-If you later modify the `VillainsService`, you could break something in other components that started depending this service by accident.
+If you later modify the `VillainsService`, you could break something in other components that started depending on this service by accident.

 Instead, you should provide the `VillainsService` in the `providers` metadata of the `VillainsList` like this: